cs100/template-lab-02-git-flow/README.md

 ### Creating a Pull Request

-Partner 1 should press on the branch dropdown menu and select `<partner-1-github-username>/add-fib-func`.
+Partner 1 should press on the branch dropdown menu and select `<partner-1-github-username>/count-func`.
 Next, click on "New pull request".
 This will bring up the editing screen for the PR.
 You might notice that this page looks similar to creating a new issue, with an added "Reviewers" section.
 Partner 1 should add a reviewer by clicking on the "Reviewers" section.
 Search Partner 2's username and click on their username.
 This will assign Partner 2 to review the PR.
 Make sure to also assign yourself (Partner 1) under the Assignees section, and give it a label that best suits the addition.
-Title it `Fibonacci Function` and leave a brief description of what is being added.
+Title it `Count Function` and leave a brief description of what is being added.
 In most cases, a description should be well-detailed so the reviewer can easily understand.

 Once done finalizing the PR, click on "Create pull request".

-Partner 2 should follow the same steps above, except by selecting `<partner-2-github-username>/add-main-prompt` from the branch dropdown menu.
-Also, title it `Main Prompt`.
+Partner 2 should follow the same steps above, except by selecting `<partner-2-github-username>/count-test` from the branch dropdown menu.
+Also, title it `Count Unit Test`.
 Make sure to choose Partner 1 as the reviewer and Partner 2 as the assignee.

 ### Issue Tracking Strikes Back!